2010–11 Southampton F.C. season: March–May 2011

 On 13 March, Southampton travelled to Dean Court for the second local derby against Bournemouth of the season.
 Southampton won the game 3–1, meaning they moved above the home side in the league table.
 The game was an exciting encounter all-round, with Finnish teenage striker Lauri Dalla Valle, on loan from Fulham, opening the scoring for Bournemouth in the 6th minutes, despite Southampton players' protests of offside.
 Just five minutes later however, it was all level again when Lee Barnard's header was fumbled by the Bournemouth defence and found its way into the net for 1–1.
 In the second half, Southampton took the lead thanks to a goal from captain Dean Hammond, and top scorer Rickie Lambert assured the win in the 88th minute with a solo effort.
 In injury time, Oscar Gobern received a red card, but Southampton cruised to victory to move up to 4th place in the table once again.
-Southampton picked up a fourth league win in a row on 19 March, beating Sheffield Wednesday 2–0 in a late kick-off.
+Southampton picked up a fourth consecutive league game win on 19 March, beating Sheffield Wednesday 2–0 in a late kick-off.
 Despite a number of good chances for the Saints in the opening 45 minutes, it took until 15 minutes into the second half for defender José Fonte to break the deadlock, heading in an Alex Oxlade-Chamberlain corner.
 With the team in full flow now, Rickie Lambert scored his 17th goal of the season just six minutes later to make it two for Southampton and secure the win.
 It could have been more though, with Adam Lallana hitting the post shortly after Lambert's goal and a great performance from Wednesday goalkeeper Richard O'Donnell denying further opportunities from Oxlade-Chamberlain and others.